smattingly/database-tutorial/part5.md

 ### Exercise set 20

 MongoDB does not have a convenient way to selectively write shell contents to a file.
 You will need to copy and paste your work for the following exercises using a text editor.
 Be sure to copy both the MongoDB command(s) and the results that are returned.
-Use the filename `exerciseTBD-1.txt` for the first exercise, and so on.
+Use the filename `exercise20-1.txt` for the first exercise, and so on.

 1. Insert documents into the `students` collection for each of the six remaining students.
 Use the `insertOne()` command at least once, and the `insertMany()` command at least once.
+Include information for student majors and (where applicable) student sports, following the examples given above.
+Assign `_id` values as follows.
+   - Alice: 4
+   - Bob: 5
+   - Debbie: 6
+   - Eric: 7
+   - Frank: 8
+   - Hannah: 9
 2. Write a query that returns all nine student documents.

 ## Retrieving data with MongoDB